networknt/light-oauth2/README.md

-# undertow-server-oauth2
+# light-oauth2
-An OAuth2 service provider based on undertow-server and embedded json data for clients and users.
+An OAuth2 service provider based on [light-java](https://github.com/networknt/light-java) and embedded json data for clients and users.
 This server is designed for development only and it cannot be used on production.